cruxcode/linux-kernel-5.4/README.md

 5. EXIT\_ZOMBIE
 6. EXIT\_DEAD

 We have implemented this by using the concept of wait\_queue coupled with kthreads.
-We have also used spin locks for atomic operations on certain datastructures.
+We have also used spin locks for operations on certain datastructures from within critical section only.
 The main kernel code is written in kernel/pstrace.c.
 The system calls that are available for user code to call are:

 1. pstrace\_get
 2. pstrace\_enable
 3. pstrace\_disable
 4. pstrace\_clear

+Each time a user makes a pstrace_get system call, the pstrace_get in kernel creates a new kthread whose job is to keep checking if the condition has been satisfied for the pstrace_get call to finish.
+In pstrace_add, we add the event into the ring buffer and check if any user request has met the required condition.
+If yes, we copy all the data in a request datastrcutre (it holds the details of client's request like pid, counter, buffer etc.).
+This way we ensure that user gets the instantaneuos snapshot of the ring buffer as soon as it's condition has been satisfied.
+Note, we **do not** call wake_up inside pstrace_add, hence, **no deadlock occurs**.

 Finally, in the "test" branch, are two files that can be used to test two very specific functionalities of the system calls.